olwend/jvm-cucumber/Documentation.md

 Then run the command:

     mvn -version
-And you should get the response showing what version you have installed e.g.
+And you should get the response showing what JDK version you have installed e.g.
 ``` Apache Maven 3.8.6 (84538c9988a25aec085021c365c560670ad80f63)
 Maven home: /usr/local/Cellar/maven/3.8.6/libexec